Alwaki/MF2095/README.md

 # MF2095
-Assignments for C in embedded systems
+Assignments for C in embedded systems - all tested and passed by Kattis